-The Paris Air Show at Le Bourget Airport is a world class event that aerospace professionals and lovers do not miss.
-The 2017 Paris Air Show took place from June 19th to June 25th 2017.
-Paris Air Show 2019 will take place from June 17th to 23rd 2019 at Le Bourget Airport, north of Paris.
+The biennial Paris Air Show is a world class event that aerospace professionals and lovers do not miss.
+Paris Air Show 2019 will take place from June 21st to June 27th 2021 at Le Bourget Airport.
+Paris Air Show 2019 took place from June 17th to 23rd 2019 at Le Bourget Airport, north of Paris.
 Tickets cost 15 euros and are available online.
 While visiting the show, visit the Air and Space Museum in Le Bourget Airport too.
 Paris business.